 Context

-The Pentateuch, as the first portion of the Hebrew Bible to be translated (according to the Letter of Aristeas, c.
-250 BCE), provides the foundational case study for Septuagint translation technique.
+The Pentateuch, as the first portion of the Hebrew Bible to be translated, provides the foundational case study for Septuagint translation technique.
+According to the Letter of Aristeas, composed around 150-100 BCE, Ptolemy II Philadelphus (285-246 BCE) commissioned the translation to enrich his famous library, sending to Jerusalem for scholars who could render the Law of Moses into Greek.
+While modern scholarship questions the historical reliability of Aristeas's account—particularly its claim that seventy-two translators working independently produced identical translations—the text reveals how Hellenistic Jewish communities legitimated their Greek Scripture as divinely inspired.
 The five books of Moses exhibit varying degrees of literalness, with Genesis and Exodus generally more literal than Leviticus and Deuteronomy.
 These variations reflect not only the translators' competence but their interpretive priorities and the theological challenges posed by specific texts.

 Key Greek/Hebrew Words